hmhellstrom/Cancer_classification/README.md

 ```

 ## Dependencies
 The requirements needed to run the classification function are presented in the file 'requirements.txt'.
-Should any of these libraries be missing from the active Python installation, they can be installed in the command line:
+Should any of these libraries be missing from the active Python installation, they can be installed in the command line (assuming pip is installed):
 ````
 pip install -r /path/to/requirements.txt
 ````